gratajik/WinDirStat/README.md

 * Copyright © 2003-2005 Bernhard Seifert (bseifert@users.sourceforge.net)
 * Copyright © 2004-2016 WinDirStat team (windirstat.info)
+* Copyright © 2018      Greg Ratajik

+@@NOTE: 11/22/2018 - I am playing around with updating this app.
+I have so far just got it compiling and running under VS2017.  -Greg

 The application itself is distributed under the terms of the [GPL v2](windirstat/res/license.txt), but parts of the source code are also available under more lenient license terms.